 Addressing these concerns is key to ensuring educators are prepared to make the most of lecture capture, and that the system can really boost the student learning experience.

 We regularly hear from teachers, learning technologists, and other school faculty asking for advice on how they can overcome some of the barriers they encounter when introducing lecture recording on their campuses.
 Here are three of the most common challenges to lecture capture, and what can be done to address them.

 Although most young people today, having grown up with smartphones and social media, are considered “digital natives,” many students have only had limited exposure to university-level learning technologies.
 And on the flip side, instructors that do not regularly use modern classroom technologies may be wary of learning complicated new digital tools, or introducing time-consuming new processes into their routines.

 Therefore, it is critical that the lecture capture technology you implement must be easy to use and manage.
 Ideally, this means selecting a video platform that offers a broad range of user-friendly features that make video content creation, management, and viewing as simple as possible.
 Some features to look out for include:

 Some teachers new to lecture capture have expressed concern that recording in-class lectures for students to access on-demand many lead to decreased classroom attendance.
 Fortunately, this is can be an easy concern to soothe.

 Multiple studies have shown that the use of lecture capture does not have an impact on student attendance.
-In 2011, Winston-Salem University surveyed students on their experience with lecture capture.
+Particularly striking is data from Winston-Salem University, which surveyed students on their experience with lecture capture.
 Of the students surveyed:

 Instructors that record their lectures should clearly communicate their expectations for class attendance and participation and, when possible, encourage student engagement through in-class exercises and discussion.